lmnawrocki/lmnawrocki.github.io/lab2/index.md

 [//]: <> (In your report, briefly explain the difference between the two approaches: Receive a float value in Python using receive_float() on a characteristic that is defined as BLEFloatCharactersitic in the Arduino side)

 When you receive a float value in Python using receive_float(), the type float is maintained throughout the process.
-Additionally, this is more efficient than sending it as a string because it takes fewer bits to send a float than a string of the same length.
+Additionally, when sending a single number on its own, this is more efficient than sending it as a string because it takes fewer bits to send a float than a string of the same length.
+The floats and strings have different UUIDs for transmission and it takes a different number of bits to send a float and string of the same length.
 \
-The floats and strings also have different UUIDs for transmission.
-\
-The string also has a max message size, whereas the float will just round to some maximum number of digits, which is different from the max message size, and puts a different limit on the data that can be transmitted into one variable.
-\
-[//]: <> (Receive a float value in Python using receive_string() (and subsequently converting it to a float type in Python) on a characteristic that is defined as a BLECStringCharactersitic in the Arduino side)
-\
-However, this changes when you need to send a lot of floats at once.
-There is an overhead cost to sending a single piece of data, and this can make it more efficient to send things as a string if you have a lot of floats to send at once
+However, if you need to send a lot of floats very fast or at once, it's actually more efficient to put them together in a string and send them in packets.
+This is because there is an overhead cost to telling the computer that a piece of data is a float or a string, and sending things in together in strings reduces that overhead cost.